erictleung/erictleung.github.io/_posts/2022-04-21-everything-i-googled-in-a-week-as-a-data-scientist.md

 ---
 layout: post
 title: Everything I googled in a week as a professional data scientist
+description: Learn what a real data scientist searches on Google for a week to do work
 categories: []
 tags: [engineering, work]
 ---